 There’s also a strict “no usage logs” policy – all it does is retain data pertaining to your server of choice for a total of three days.
 The company says it’s for troubleshooting purposes.

 Torrenting is permitted but users might be put off by the low number of servers – there’s only 24 spread across 14 countries.
-They are, however, optimized for speed so things like streaming HD video shouldn’t be an issue.
+They are, however, optimized for download speeds so things like streaming HD video shouldn’t be an issue.

 CactusVPN is compatible with Windows, MacOS, Linux, iOS, and Android.